TheWookHub/enterovirus-antigens-kids-w-IA/01_figure_01_CXVB_antigen_mapping.md

-# Comparison of enterovirus antigen landscapes in children with islet autoimmnunity versus controls
+# Comparison of enterovirus antigen landscapes in children with islet autoimmunity versus controls

 ``` r
 library(tidyverse)